nplan/gym-line-follower/README.md

  - ```"gui"``` - make the *pybullet* GUI run at real-time FPS.

  ## Track rendering randomization
- Line track can be rendered with different colors and background (floor) textures.
+ Track can be rendered with different colors and background (floor) textures.
 This is not enabled by default.
 Desired parameters can be set in ```track_render_config.json``` file, which must be formatted in the same way as described in *Configuration and Randomization* section.